varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 If iMessage says "contact with apple support" on a login attempt, call Apple spuuort, and tell them that your 5K iMac is unable to log into iMessage, and they'll fix it for you. :D It helps if you have a credit card added to your Apple ID, so they know you're not a fake person who is using a Hackintosh.
 For further iMessage troubleshooting, please visit [Tonymacx86's guide here](https://www.tonymacx86.com/threads/how-to-fix-imessage.110471/)

 Special thanks to [zearp](https://github.com/zearp), without his guide, mine wouldn't be possible, especially at setting the NVRAM variables.
+Special thanks to [jayphizzle](https://github.com/jayphizzle), his donation made me able to buy a new CPU, after my old one died.